 Health and safety

-In an international business setting, employees encounter laws and customs that vary throughout the world.
+In an international business setting, Employees encounter laws and customs that vary throughout the world.
 You are responsible for complying with all laws, rules, regulations and regulatory orders applicable to the conduct of our business.
-Even if you are located or engaging in business outside of the United States, you must comply with laws, rules, regulations and regulatory orders of the United States, including the Foreign Corrupt Practices Act, antitrust laws and U.S. export rules and regulations, in addition to the applicable laws of other jurisdictions.
+Even if you are located or engaging in business outside of the United States, you must comply with laws, rules, regulations and regulatory orders of the United States, including the Foreign Corrupt Practices Act ("FCPA"), antitrust laws and U.S. export rules and regulations, in addition to the applicable laws of other jurisdictions.
 If compliance with the Code should ever conflict with law, you must comply with the law.
 If compliance with laws in a foreign jurisdiction should ever conflict with laws, rules, regulations, or regulatory orders of the United States, consult the Company’s General Counsel before complying with such laws.

 You should undertake to acquire knowledge of the legal requirements relating to your duties sufficient to enable you to recognize potential dangers and to know when to seek advice from managers or other appropriate personnel.